BACK TO STAFF INFO

 ✴ 18 years of age and High school graduate/GED.

-✴ Experience with basic audio and visual technology.
+✴ Experience with basic audio and visual technology including digital photography and video compilations.

-✴ Understanding of MAC operating systems, Power Point, Keynote, and Pro- presenter recommended.
+✴ Understanding of MAC operating systems, Power Point, Keynote, Google Drive and Pro- presenter recommended.

 ✴ Recommendations from at least two sources attesting to skills and abilities, and portfolio if available.